 Swalesdale his is considered a rare wool top.
-Naturally colored, a very light grey/cream wool fiber with interesting white kemp fibers, that is great for bags, slippers, woven rugs and everything that needs to withstand heavy wear.
+Naturally colored, a very light grey/cream wool fiber with interesting white kemp fibers, it is quite coarse and great for bags, slippers, woven rugs and everything that needs to withstand heavy wear.
 This will also can be spun into a perfect yarn for Navaho rug weaving.